AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_rn.md

 # Offline Push

 Agora Chat supports the integration of Google Firebase Cloud Messaging (FCM).
-This enables React-Native developers to use an offline push notification service.
-The service features low latency, high delivery, high concurrency, and no violation of the users' personal data.
+This enables React Native developers to use an offline push notification service that features low latency, high delivery, high concurrency, and no violation of the users' personal data.

 ## Understand the tech